wpte/dbus-HomeWizard-Energy-P1/README.md

 ![SmartMeter - Values](img/VenusOs_P1.png)
 ![SmartMeter - Device Details](img/VenusOs_Service.png)

 ## Install & Configuration
 ### Get the code
-Just grap a copy of the main branche and copy them to `/data/dbus-HomeWizard-Energy-P1`.
+Just grab a copy of the main branch and copy it to `/data/dbus-HomeWizard-Energy-P1`.
-After that call the install.sh script.
+After that, call the install.sh script.

 The following script should do everything for you:
 ```